-The municipality has submitted the updated cost of supply study that was initially submitted to NERSA in 2023 for approval, NERSA is in process of considering the application for implementation 1 July 2025.
+The municipality is busy updating its cost of supply study that was initially submitted to NERSA in 2023 for approval, NERSA never considered the application, and it had to be updated again for the second time.
 A cost of supply (CoS) study is essential to ensure compliance with the requirements for electricity tariff setting as determined by law.
 The study provides an assessment of the expenditure and forecasted revenue generated by the sale of electricity.
 The goal of the CoS study is to fairly and as equitably as possible distribute the expenses associated with providing services to each customer group.
 The study aimed to do this by achieving the following objectives:

-- Review the current tariff structure. - Assess the expenses incurred in the provision of electricity services to customers. - Determine the revenue requirement for the electricity trade service. - Determine the cost reflective unit tariffs. - Assess the effectiveness of the current tariff structure in recovering the revenue requirement. - Redesign of the tariff structure where appropriate. - Present a tariff application to NERSA for the 2025/2026 financial year.
+- Review the current tariff structure. - Assess the expenses incurred in the provision of electricity services to customers. - Determine the revenue requirement for the electricity trade service. - Determine the cost reflective unit tariffs. - Assess the effectiveness of the current tariff structure in recovering the revenue requirement. - Redesign of the tariff structure where appropriate. - Present a tariff application to NERSA for the 2025/26 financial year.

-As the updating of the Cost of Supply study as well as associated final proposed were done and the proposed tariffs after restructuring was be distributed as part of the budget documents for public input whereafter it accompanied the tariff application to NERSA for final consideration.
+As the updating of the Cost of Supply study as well as associated final proposed tariffs is still underway, the final proposed tariffs after restructuring will be distributed as part of the budget documents for public input whereafter it will accompany the tariff application to NERSA for final consideration.